 Vietnam is still transitioning to a market-based economy.
 The Bank’s partnership with Vietnam since 1993 has contributed to achieving notable results.

-As of February, 2015, the World Bank has provided almost 19.6 billion USD in grants, credits and concessional loans to Vietnam.
-Vietnam's existing portfolio consists of 45 IDA/IBRD operations and 5 stand-alone trust funds projects, with total net commitments of US$ 8,258 billion.
+As of September 2015, the World Bank has provided more than $20 billion in grants, credits and concessional loans to Vietnam.
+Vietnam's existing portfolio consists of 47 IDA/IBRD operations and 4 stand-alone trust funds projects, with total net commitments of $8,313 billion.
 Similarly, the IFC and the MIGA programs in Vietnam have increased significantly.

 Vietnam received the first loan from the IBRD, the Bank’s lending arm for middle-income and poorer creditworthy countries, in 2009, to support a program of public investment reforms.
 By now, IBRD has committed over 2.8 billion USD to Vietnam, helping the country advancing quicker in its development path.